-Data handling in $GC \times GC$, especially the pre-processing step, is usually performed by commercial software, and a minor percentage is done using open source tools [21].
-For instance, over 85% of data analysis has been performed with the vendor or commercial software in metabolomics research [22].
-Although the open-source toolbox Guineu [23] and R2DGC [23] have been developed for data handling and preprocessing of GC×GC using single-and/or multichannel detection, there is a still lack for extended workflow pipeline that also performs data analysis using chemometrics.
-In this stream, the RMet toolbox has been proposed as an end-to-end pipeline to process GC/GC×GC-MS data [24].
-One of the main advantages of RMet is that presents a Graphical User Interface, which makes the analysis easier for inexperienced users.
-In contrast with command line toolboxes, GUI based ones do not allow an easy way to run multiple sets of parameter combinations until reach convergence, as usually needed in order to tune parameters.
+Data handling in GC×GC-MS, especially the pre-processing step, is usually performed by commercial software, and a minor percentage is done using open source tools [21,22].
+For instance, over 85% of data analysis has been performed with the vendor or commercial software in metabolomics research, as manually calculated from the suplemental material from [23].
+Although the open-source toolbox Guineu [24] and R2DGC [24] have been developed for data handling and pre-processing of GC×GC using single-and/or multichannel detection, there is still a need for extended workflow pipeline that also performs data analysis using chemometrics.
+In this stream, the RMet toolbox has been proposed as an end-to-end pipeline to process GC/GC×GC-MS data [25].
+One of the main advantages of RMet is that it presents a Graphical User Interface, which makes the analysis easier for inexperienced users.
+In contrast with command line toolboxes, GUI based ones do not allow an easy way to run multiple sets of parameter combinations until convergence is reached, as usually needed in order to tune parameters.
 Moreover, in the RMet toolbox, discriminant analysis is performed only by building a partial least squares-discriminant analysis model.
-Supervised models, such as PLS-DA, has to be built carefully, since one of the main disadvantages is model overfitting [25].
+Supervised models, as PLS-DA, have to be built carefully, since one of the main disadvantages is model overfitting [26].

-Data analysis in GC/GC×GC has been commonly performed by pixel-based level, or by peak picking approaches [11,26,27].
-The pixelbased approach performs the data analysis directly in the two-dimensional chromatogram which can be considered as a pixel image, obtained at the retention times in 1D and 2D, respectively [28].
+Data analysis in GC/GC×GC has been commonly performed by pixel-based level, or by peak picking approaches [11,27,28].
+The pixel-based approach performs the data analysis directly in the two-dimensional chromatogram which can be considered as a pixel image, obtained at the retention times in 1D and 2D, respectively [29].
 Conversely, the peak picking approach picks, integrates, and then organizes the individual peaks of the chromatograms in a peak table where the variances of the areas can be analyzed between multiple samples.
 There are advantages and drawbacks for both, pixel-based and peak picking approaches, and the decision about which approach to choose depends on the goals of the study.
 For instance, data analysis based on peak picking handles significantly fewer variables than in the pixel-based approach, which is an advantage for data analysis using the conventional univariate statistic.
 However, the quality of the data depends on the efficient selection and integration of the peaks, which can be problematic for highly coeluting peaks.
-Furthermore, the two-dimensional structure of the chromatograms is not seen straightforwardly as with a pixel-based approach.
+Furthermore, the two-dimensional structure of the chromatograms is not seen straightforwardly as with a pixel-based approach is.
 Therefore, interpreting the chromatographic differences between samples can be less intuitive than the pixel-based approach.

-In this work, we present the toolbox RGCxGC which was developed for data processing in GC×GC-MS, based on the open-source R environment.
+In this work, we present the toolbox RGC×GC which was developed for data processing in GC×GC-MS, based on the opensource R environment.
 This toolbox contains an end-to-end pipeline for the most common processing techniques that are required for GC×GC, such as baseline correction, signal smoothing, and two-dimensional peak alignment.
-Moreover, the pixel-based analysis can be performed using MPCA.
+Moreover, the pixelbased analysis can be performed using the multiway principal component analysis (MPCA).
 On the other hand, the data can be exported in a more compatible format to be used with external toolboxes for chemometrics.
-The performance of this open-source is demonstrated with three datasets in total.
-Two datasets are from microbial antagonism interaction and one of the was homemade created, while the third dataset was retrieved from literature and is related to typhoid carriage diagnosis.
+In order to validate the RGCxGC toolbox, the performance of this open-source is demonstrated with three datasets in total.
+Two datasets were retrieved from literature, and one was in-house created.